 - The manga adaptation only saw an English release in, of all places, Australia, and was not translated by Tokyopop, evident from the wildly inaccurate mistranslations and misnaming.

-The Other Darrin: Due to fear of damaging his voice from all of the shouting, Takuya's English dub actor Michael Reisz refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead... only for there to be not nearly as much shouting for EmperorGreymon's scenes.
-Wittenberg also replaces Reisz as Takuya for the movie.
+- Due to fear of damaging his voice from all of the shouting, Michael Reisz, Takuya's English voice actor, refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead... only for there to be not nearly as much shouting for EmperorGreymon's scenes.
+Wittenberg also replaced Reisz as Takuya for the movie.

-A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Takuya's voice actress (Junko Takeuchi) asked Kouji's voice actor Hiroshi Kamiya to voice Susanoomon for her.
-However, Kamiya said that she should do it since Takuya's the main character, and the director overruled the request; as a result, Takeuchi voiced Susanoomon as originally planned.
+- A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Junko Takeuchi (Takuya) asked Hiroshi Kamiya (Kouji) to voice Susanoomon for her.
+However, Kamiya refused because Takuya is the main character and she should've do it, and the director overruled the request; as a result, Takeuchi voiced Susanoomon as it was originally planned.

 - In the Italian dub, the first voice actor for Agunimon, Maurizio Romano, died after the first ten episodes and was replaced by Danilo Di Martino for the remainder of the series.

 - Refitted for Sequel: The idea of the digimon combining human and animal forms was originally created as a Digimental stage in Digimon Adventure 02, but the producers abandoned it in one of the plot's many rewrites.
 Sagittarimon, who might have been included in Frontier as a nod, was one of the designed candidates and can be quickly recognized as a centauroid fusion of Flamedramon and Raidramon from 02.